Improved Cardiovascular Fitness Brings Additional Social/Emotional Learning and Academic Benefits as Students Take Part in PE Cycling Unit

-At Portage Central, Dunlop uses adidas Zone for IHT Spirit wrist heart rate monitors to help students learn how to ride in their target heart rate zones.
+At Portage Central, Dunlop uses IHT Zone wrist heart rate monitors to help students learn how to ride in their target heart rate zones.
 In his program’s early stages, the data shows students exactly how hard they need to pedal to reach their goals each class.

 Creating Student Ownership of Heart Rate Training, Social/Emotional Learning

 Dunlop’s students wear their IHT Zones in every physical education class, so they are used to the immediate feedback they receive.
 As his spring cycling unit progresses, Dunlop knows the students will be able to adjust their effort to achieve more time in their target heart rate zones.

 “They can make decisions on where they ride and how they ride, what gears they are going to be in,” he said.
 “They can look at their monitor while they are riding and adjust.
 That’s part of the education process right there, for them to see the feedback from the monitors to see where they are and know what they need to do.
 It’s self-management, and I think that’s the intention of the curriculum.”

 The teachers do their part to help students achieve their goals.
 Dunlop routinely changes the terrain on which students ride – moving from pavement to grass resulted in a 40 beat-per-minute increase in the first two minutes after students moved to the grass.
 Pulling creates different courses that give students a chance to work on their cadence by creating a looped course where they can truly focus on their individual effort.